nventive/UnoApplicationTemplate/README.md

 - [Scheduling](doc/Scheduling.md)
 - [Reviews (app star ratings)](doc/Reviews.md)

-## Debuging or Testing the Template
+## Debugging or Testing the Template
 Here's how to install the template directly from the code, in the case that you want to modify it and would like to test your changes.

 ### Installing the template